More and more young people are taking jobs as security guards, positions normally reserved for middle-aged migrant workers—why?

 We were provided uniforms.
 Just one glance at them, and you could tell that whoever had worn them last had sweated profusely, down to the hard leather shoes that had undoubtedly been worn by plenty of other folks before.
 We were told to stand from 7 a.m. to 10 p.m., with no break in between.

-I was pretty upset that day: a graduate in film and television, guarding the gate of a film festival in order to bar access to those not deemed fit to enter the venue.
+I was pretty upset that day: a graduate in film and television, guarding the gate of a film festival in order to keep out those people not deemed fit to enter the venue.
 The whole ceremony finished at around 10 o’clock in the evening and I snapped a picture that I sent to my mother and my sister.
 I told them that I’d been to the festival and had a blast there.

 You know, at first I assumed that this was just a temporary trainee period.
 I’d serve a two-month probationary period for the guy who hired me, and he’d get me my certificates.
 That’s until I did my research on the internet and saw testimonies of fellow security guards online, plus the stories of the other folks in our dormitory.
 We’d all been duped.